-Each application type has a complimentary scoring rubric that outlines the scoring criteria for each question.
-Evaluator teams must use the correct scoring rubric when reviewing an application.
 The scoring rubrics set up the consistent process that the evaluator teams will use to ensure that all projects are evaluated on the same standards.
-The Commission anticipates publishing a scoring rubric for each project application type by April 13, 2020 to allow applicants to utilize the rubric when writing grant applications.
+The Commission will publish a scoring rubric for each project application type before the application due date to allow applicants to utilize the rubric when writing grant applications.

-19. Project Selection Between Applications with the Same Score
+20. Project Selection Between Project Applications with the Same Score

-If two or more project applications receive the same score and it is the funding cut-off score, the following criteria will be used to determine which project(s) will be funded in the following priority order:
+If two or more project applications receive the same score that is at the funding cut-off score, the following criteria will be used to determine which project(s) will be funded in the following priority order:

-- 1) Infrastructure projects. - 2) Project readiness including, but not limited to, completed environmental documents. - 3) Highest score on the highest point value question (questions with the highest point value may vary by application type). - 4) Highest score on the second highest point value question.
+- 1) Infrastructure projects. - 2) Completed environmental documents. - 3) Highest score on the highest point value question (questions with the highest point value may vary by application type). - 4) Highest score on the second highest point value guestion.

-20. Scoring Criteria
+21. Scoring Criteria